osuuj/nokia-city-data-analysis/dashboard-refactoring-plan.md

    - Improved component organization and discoverability
    - Enhanced type safety and error handling
    - Simplified imports with barrel files
+   - Created bridge files for backward compatibility

-The major structural changes are now complete, and we're making good progress on updating import paths.
-We've fixed the critical build errors by updating imports in key files.
-Our next focus is on completing the remaining import updates and testing to ensure everything works correctly.
+The major structural changes are now complete, and we've established a good bridge strategy to maintain backward compatibility during the transition.
+We've fixed the critical build errors by adding bridge files and updating imports in key files.
+Our next focus is on systematically updating all imports to use the new structure, testing thoroughly, and eventually removing the bridge files once the refactoring is complete.

+## Bridge Files Strategy

+We've implemented a bridge file strategy to maintain backward compatibility during the refactoring process:

+1. **What are bridge files?**
+   - Simple re-export files that maintain the old import paths but point to new component locations
+   - Allow us to move components without immediately breaking all imports

+2. **Current bridge files implemented:**
+   - `client/features/dashboard/components/ViewSwitcher.tsx` → re-exports from `./common/ViewSwitcher`
+   - `client/features/dashboard/views/AnalyticsView.tsx` → re-exports from `../components/views/AnalyticsView`
+   - Various error boundary and component bridge files

+3. **Deprecation timeline:**
+   - Phase 1: Create bridge files to fix all build errors (COMPLETE)
+   - Phase 2: Update imports in key components to use new paths (IN PROGRESS)
+   - Phase 3: Update all remaining imports to use new paths
+   - Phase 4: Add deprecation comments to bridge files
+   - Phase 5: Remove bridge files and verify build still succeeds

+4. **Benefits of this approach:**
+   - Allows incremental refactoring without breaking the build
+   - Provides clear migration path for dependent code
+   - Makes refactoring more manageable and less risky